LG WM3488HW 24" Washer/Dryer Combo from Amazon

 At the very least you’ll need a washing machine, but most homes also rely on a dryer.
 The best way to fit these two into your small area is to invest in a combo washer/dryer.
 Guaranteed to save space, it’s compact all-in-one size is about that of a standard washing machine — not stacked like other common washer/dryer combos.

 With 2.3 cu. ft. capacity and stainless steel drum in whiteView details

 If you’d prefer to go for a separate washer and dryer, choose appliances that are big enough for your needs but still sufficiently compact that they don’t use all the space you have.
 Using wall-mounting racks to install one on top of the other is also a great way to make use of the vertical space available – just make sure they’re both front-loader machines.

 In a small laundry area, clever storage solutions are crucial.
 You need adequate space to store all the essential laundry supplies, from detergent and fabric softener to towels, brooms and anything else.

 The good news is that there is an enormous array of clever internal hardware available to give you somewhere to put all your odds and ends.
 There are vertical sliding organizers, hanging baskets, clever wall organizers with hooks and so much more.
 If you’ve got enough room to include a storage cabinet, make sure it has storage below and bench space on top.

 Remember to look up and take advantage of the available vertical space, but keep in mind that open shelves can also prevent the space feeling overly cramped.
-Specialty storage shops and other home supplies stores are your friend when furnishing a European laundry and you will be amazed at the innovative solutions they offer.
+Specialty storage shops and other home supplies stores are your friend when furnishing a laundry room and you will be amazed at the innovative solutions they offer.

 You may also want to include ample bench space to help you complete all your day-to-day laundry tasks.
 This may include a station for folding clothes, a fold-out ironing board, concealed clothes hamper, pull-down drying racks, drop-down workspaces and so much more.